 It is not only Wales' industrial past that has contributed to land contamination, some natural process have also played their part.
 The varied and complex geology that underlies Wales is rich in minerals and metals which over time have found their way into shallower ground and it is common to find high levels of some in the soil.
 In some cases, the levels of contamination present may be capable of causing unacceptable risks of harm to human health or the environment and be sufficient for the land to be considered Contaminated Land.

-Every Local Authority, including Flintshire County Council, has a duty imposed on it by Part 2A of the Environmental Protection Act 1990, to identify and investigate land that may be affected by contamination.
-A large number of sites may be identified as potentially contaminated and the legislation requires that these sites are investigated in a prioritised manner.
-Sites where the greatest harm is occurring or is likely to occur are investigated first.
+Every Local Authority, including Flintshire County Council, has a duty imposed upon it by Part 2A of the Environmental Protection Act 1990, to identify and inspect land where there is reasonable ground to suspect that it may be affected by contamination.
+A large number of sites may be identified as potentially contaminated and the legislation requires that these sites are assessed in a prioritised manner.
+Sites where the greatest harm is occurring or is likely to occur are assessed first.

-This Contaminated Land Strategy describes how Flintshire County Council is required to identify sites within its administrative control that may be affected by land contamination and it explains the steps that the Council will take to investigate the land and secure the remediation of contamination.
+This Contaminated Land Inspection Strategy describes how Flintshire County Council is required to identify sites within its administrative control that may be affected by land contamination and it explains the steps that the Council will take to assess the land and secure the remediation of contamination.

-2.0 Objectives
+2.0 | Objectives

-This Strategy has a clear aim to promote, support and complement legislative requirements, Government, Welsh Government and the Council's own policies and pri-orities to protect and improve Public Health and the environment in which we live.
+This Strategy has a clear aim to promote, support and complement legislative requirements, Government, Welsh Government and the Council's own policies and priorities to protect and improve Public Health and the environment in which we live.